hollyjanedalton/hollyjanedalton/README.md

-### Hi there 👋 I'm Holly and I'm a Data Analyst from the US, based in Spain.
+### Hi there 👋 I'm Holly and I'm a Data Analyst from Baltimore, USA.

 - 🔭 I’m currently working on a GIS-focused data project for September... coming soon!
 - :zap: I love programming, maps/geography, beach volleyball & thick novels that take a long time to read